 If you’ve played other anagramming games for any length of time, you’ve noticed how repetitive they get.
 After all, how many times can you type in: eat, ate, tea, eta, tae… before your eyes roll back in your head and you begin to hear voices telling you to hurt the people you love?

-The challenge is simple enough: Take a bag of 100 random letters and organize them into real words, with no tiles left over and no illegal words.
-Three strikes and you’re out.
-But note that “simple” is not the same as “easy,” and beginners will find plenty of challenge just finishing a game, let alone worrying about high scores.
+With Maranga, the challenge is different: Take a bag of 100 random letters and organize them into real words - the longer the better - with no tiles left over.
+Three strikes (illegal words) and you’re out.
+Sounds simple enough, right?
+But “simple” is not the same as “easy,” and beginners will find plenty of challenge just finishing a game, let alone worrying about high scores.

 I wrote the first version of Maranga in 2010 and have been play-testing it pretty much daily since then.
 The next phase of the project is to finally deal with a few minor wrinkles and get it released.